Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 Read our other blog post about 8 ways to increase your prices confidently and without losing clients.

 Have you recently raised the prices of your creative products or services?
-What was the reason for increasing them?
-And what was the experience like for you?
+What was the reason for the increase?
+What was the experience like for you?
 We would love to hear from you in the comments below.

 I am a painter but not very established yet…I combine painting 2 days a week with secondary school teaching.
 I rarely sell work in galleries because I’m concerned about marking my prices up to cover the commission but at the prices I’ve set my work isn’t selling online and only rarely at fairs anyway.
 I’ve been trying to concentrate on my greetings cards based on my paintings which sell pretty well online and in local retailers and fairs.